![]() |

 Includes a Karl King biography and list of compositions

-Arkiv Music's list of Karl King music
+Arkiv Music's list of Karl King music and a short biography

 The History of Conn Music Instrument Company